thermseekr/esp-24v-16ch/README.md

 # ESP-24V-16CH
 ESP32 based board with 16x 24 VDC inputs and 16x 24 VDC outputs for external actuators.
 V3.1 added an AHT20 temperature and Humidity sensor for cabinet environmental monitoring.
 V3.2 added a ADS1115 A/D converter with i2c communication for use with NTC thermistors.
-Thermistors 1 and 2 can be connected using the connector.
+Thermistors 1 and 2 can be connected using the provided connector.
 Thermistors 3 and 4 must use the provided copper pads on the top layer of the board.

 The dimensions were chosen for mounting on a PCB DIN rail holder from the Brazilian manufacturer Metaltex, check [here](https://www.metaltex.com.br/produtos/componentes/suportes/sp7-suporte-para-montagem-de-placa-de-circuito-impresso-em-trilho-din) for details.